JakBiel/Job_scraper/lab2/README.md

 │       │   settings.py # It defines settings about modules like: database container, pipelines, encoding type, bot names etc.
 │       │   __init__.py # Automatically generated file for package code management.
 Here, it is empty.
 │       │
-│       ├───spiders # The folder including the created Scrapy spider │       │   new_offers_spider.py # The file with the job scrapper Scrapy spider │       │   __init__.py # Automatically generated file for package code management.
+│       └───spiders # The folder including the created Scrapy spider │           new_offers_spider.py # The file with the job scrapper Scrapy spider │           __init__.py # Automatically generated file for package code management.
 Here, it is empty.
-│       │
+│
-│       └───__pycache__ # The folder inclues compiled code of programs from selected .py files of "job_scraper" folder │               pipelines.cpython-310.pyc # Compiled code of program from "pipelines.py" file │               settings.cpython-310.pyc # Compiled code of program from "settings.py" file
-│               __init__.cpython-310.pyc # Compiled code of program from "__init__.py" file.
-The file doesn't do anything │
 └───JupyterNotebookFolder # The folder for the JupyterNotebook docker container designed for JupyterNotebook analyzes
     │   requirements.txt # List of programs to be pre-installed in order to correctly execute the whole Jupyter application